seiggy/hack-workshop-ai-coding/goals/typescript/2-requirements.md

 ## 🎉 Ready to Begin?

 Remember: **Good requirements are the foundation of great software**.
 Take your time to think through the problem space before jumping into solutions.
-The eShop application is a reference for modern software engineering practices—your feature should exemplify the same level of thoughtfulness and technical excellence.
+The ngLibrary application is a reference for modern software engineering practices—your feature should exemplify the same level of thoughtfulness and technical excellence.

 **Start by creating your feature file and begin documenting your thinking process.
 Use Chat mode to help you if you're stuck!**